Wiring design and protection.

 (h) Methods of grounding equipment.

 (i) With circuit conductors.
-Noncurrent-carrying metal parts of fixed equipment, if required to be grounded by this part, shall be grounded by an equipment grounding conductor which is contained within the same raceway, cable, or cord, or runs with or encloses the circuit conductors.
+Noncurrent-carrying metal parts of fixed equipment, if required to be grounded by this part, must be grounded by an equipment grounding conductor which is contained within the same raceway, cable, or cord, or runs with or encloses the circuit conductors.
 For DC circuits only, the equipment grounding conductor may be run separately from the circuit conductors.

 (iii) Equipment considered effectively grounded.
 Electric equipment is considered to be effectively grounded if it is secured to, and in electrical contact with, a metal rack or structure that is provided for its support and the metal rack or structure is grounded by the method specified for the noncurrent-carrying metal parts of fixed equipment in (h)(i) of this subsection.
 Metal car frames supported by metal hoisting cables attached to or running over metal sheaves or drums of grounded elevator machines are also considered to be effectively grounded.